-Members of the legal profession who have attained distinction may be selected to honorary membership in The Order by the faculty or faculty committee of the respective schools, provided that no chapter may select more than one honorary member per year.
+Members of the legal profession who have attained distinction may be selected to honorary membership in The Order by the faculty or faculty committee of the respective schools, provided that no chapter may select more than one honorary member per year without permission of the Permanent Secretary.
 The Order may, through the Permanent Secretary, award an honorary membership to any person who is not already a member, is not currently enrolled in any law school, and has made an outstanding contribution to The Order.

 Article IV — Organization and Administration

 The National Secretary shall preside at all meetings of the Board of Governors.
 The National Secretary shall have no vote at such meetings, except in the event of a tie.
 In such event the National Secretary shall cast the deciding vote.
-If, in the opinion of the National Secretary, action on any matter involving The Order is required which cannot wait until the time specified in this Article for meetings of the Board, a vote by mail shall be allowed.
-In such event, the voting representative from each school represented on the Board of Governors shall be the (student) head of that school’s Moot Court Board or Board of Advocates.
+If, in the opinion of the National Secretary, action on any matter involving The Order is required which cannot wait until the time specified in this Article for meetings of the Board, a vote by electronic mail shall be allowed.
+In such event, the voting representative from each school represented on the Board of Governors shall be a student chosen by the faculty of such school.
 Ballots shall be mailed to all board members by the National Secretary.
 The National Secretary shall specify a date by which all ballots must be returned, and if ballots from a majority of the members of the then current Board are received by that date, a quorum of the Board shall be deemed to have voted on the issue(s) presented on the ballot.

-A chapter selected at the initial meeting of the Board of Governors after the adoption of this Constitution shall serve as Permanent Secretary of The Order from year to year, electing a student each year to serve as National Secretary for a term of one year.
+The University of Texas School of Law shall continue to serve as Permanent Secretary of The Order from year to year, appointing a student or faculty member each year to serve as National Secretary.
 The National Secretary shall be responsible for and custodian of all records and monies, shall bear responsibility for publishing the annual report of The Order of Barristers, shall process applications for chapters and nominations for membership, and shall call meetings of the Board of Governors when necessary.

-When necessary, meetings of The Order shall take place during or immediately prior to the final rounds of the National Moot Court Competition in New York City, New York (in even years), or the final rounds of the National Mock Trial Competition in a designated city in Texas (in odd years), at the time and place called by the National Secretary.
+When necessary, meetings of The Order shall take place via videoconference, such as Zoom, at the time called by the National Secretary.
 The Board of Governors shall review charter applications, budgets and financial reports, and all other business of The Order raised at the meeting.

 Article V — Barrister Awards

-The names of those students selected to The Order shall be sent to the Permanent Secretary during January, February, March, April or May as they are selected by their respective chapters.
+The names of those persons selected to The Order shall be sent to the Permanent Secretary during January, February, March, April, or May as they are selected by their respective chapters.
 The Permanent Secretary shall accept nominations only for the current year.

 Each Barrister shall receive a certificate which shall be forwarded to the dean of the law school by the Permanent Secretary so it may by bestowed in a manner that each chapter deems fitting.
 The certificate for membership in The Order of Barristers shall be prepared and distributed in accordance with the directions of the Board of Governors.

 If a chapter wishes to award a statue of Justice, in addition to the certificate, to those students selected to The Order of Barristers, it may do so.
 Awarding of the statues of Justice shall be discretionary with each chapter.
-The official statue of Justice which may be awarded by the respective chapters shall be that statue of Justice distributed by the Legal Arts Co., 1376 Redsail Circle, Westlake Village, Calif.
-91361.
+The official statue of Justice which may be awarded by the respective chapters shall be that statue of Justice distributed by ART HALL AWARDS (email@example.com; 512.339.8161).
 No other statue of Justice, plaque, or similar award shall be made without approval of the Board of Governors at their meeting.

 Chapters may, upon approval and coordination with their respective Deans, seek financial assistance from local and state bar associations of the trial bar for the purpose of financing the statue of Justice awards.
 Chapters are encouraged to announce and recognize those students selected to The Order of Barristers at their annual law school banquet or awards ceremony.

-Each chapter submitting the names of those selected for membership in The Order, shall at the same time submit a sum of $10 per Barrister.
+Each chapter submitting the names of those selected for membership in The Order, shall at the same time submit a sum of $10.00 per Barrister.
 Such fee, along with the chapter’s initiation fee, shall be the income of The Order, other than voluntary contributions.
-The Permanent Secretary may periodically review and adjust such fees as may be appropriate, but any increase of over 35 percent in a given year must be approved by the Board of Governors.
+The Permanent Secretary may periodically review and adjust such fees as may be appropriate, but any increase of over 35% in a given year must be approved by the Board of Governors.

 Article VI — Annual Report of The Order of Barristers

 The Permanent Secretary shall publish an annual report of The Order of Barristers and a roster of the persons selected for membership in The Order for the current year.
 The report shall include a summary of each chapter’s advocacy program and activities, which summary shall be repeated each year in the annual report unless changed or updated by the respective chapter.
-The report shall contain other matters relating to moot court and mock trial as the Board of Governors may director as the Permanent Secretary deems appropriate.
-The report shall be mailed to all law schools in the nation.
+The report shall contain other matters relating to moot court and mock trial as the Board of Governors may direct or as the Permanent Secretary deems appropriate.
+The report shall be mailed or emailed to all accredited law schools in the United States.
 Any extra copies shall be provided at cost by the Permanent Secretary to any person requesting a copy.

-All chapters shall cooper ate in the publication of the report and shall be further obligated to exchange information about their advocacy program on request by any other law school, regardless of whether the request is from a chapter of The Order of Barristers.
-The cost of moot court manuals, etc. shall be the same as the respective school charges its own students.
+All chapters shall cooperate in the publication of the report and shall be further obligated to exchange information about their advocacy program on request by any other law school, regardless of whether the request is from a chapter of The Order of Barristers.

-Each year (in which finances permit) the National Secretary shall attend the annual meeting of the Litigation Section of the American Bar Association.
-The National Secretary shall represent The Order at and participate in such meetings for the purpose of improving the image and visibility of The Order in the legal profession as a whole.
+Each year (in which finances permit) the National Secretary may attend the annual meeting of the Litigation Section of the American Bar Association.
+The National Secretary may represent The Order at and participate in such meetings for the purpose of improving the image and visibility of The Order in the legal profession as a whole.
 The National Secretary shall report significant items of interest occurring at such meetings to all chapter members in the annual report of The Order of Barristers.
-The expenses of attending such meetings shall be paid by The Order.
+If the National Secretary attends on behalf of The Order, the expenses of attending such meetings shall be paid by The Order.

 Article VII — Amendment

-This Constitution may be amended by a three-fourths vote of the Board of Governors, provided that the proposed amendment shall have been circulated in writing to all chapters of The Order of Barristers at least 30 days prior to a meeting of the Board of Governors.
-Adopted Dec.
-16, 1970; as amended Dec.
-12, 1977, March 27, 1985, and Jan.
-22, 1988.
+This Constitution may be amended by a three‑fourths vote of the Board of Governors, provided that the proposed amendment shall have been circulated in writing to all chapters of The Order of Barristers at least thirty days prior to a meeting of the Board of Governors.